dolph/CognitiveIoT/README.md

 6. In order to achieve this we need to shift and shuffle the values a bit

 7. Now we are at the heart of the system.
 This JavaScript function will actually calculate the moving z-score for us.
-Since this function is described in very much detail in this tutorial we’ll skip it here for now.

 8. Of course we want to plot the moving z-score as well – in parallel to the voltage in order to really understand what’s going on